 Tier 12 - 18

 This is where the impact of the fortresses could be potentially felt.
 So players should start improving their fortresses after upgrading their Aether Structures to level 2 to prepare for the climb in this area.
-Fortress upgrades is largely dependent on your preferences, but usually the offensive fortress takes precedence over the defensive fortress, as offense has a much larger impact in score compared to defense.
+Fortress upgrades are largely dependent on your preferences, but usually, the offensive fortress takes precedence over the defensive fortress, as the offense has a much larger impact in score compared to defense.

 Tier 19 - 20

 The ideal scenario would be to upgrade both Aether Structures to level 3 by the time you reach Tier 20.
-This is because you will have 15 battles for the week, which totals up to a maximum lift gain of 2,100 for a regular season.
-This is just enough to promote to Tier 21 assuming the player lost every single defensive battle.
+This is because you will have 15 battles for the week, which totals up to a maximum lift gain of 2,100 /2,400 for a regular season with 1 / 2 Mythics.
+This should be enough to promote to Tier 21 assuming the player lost every single defensive battle.

 If a player has a rather successful defensive team or has 2 offensive Mythic heroes to reach 160 lift gain per attack, it is possible to reach the highest tier with a level 2 Amphorae and a level 3 Fountain, as a player could have exactly 14 battles assuming the player could destroy all the Aether Structures.

-As for fortress prioritization, similar to the previous tier, it is based on preferences with offense having a slight precedence due to having a larger impact on scoring.
+As for fortress prioritization, similar to the previous tier, it is based on preferences with the offense having slight precedence due to having a larger impact on scoring.